-Are the Rand's movements tomorrow scaring you today?
+Are the Rand's movements against the Dollar, Euro & Pound scaring you today?

 - Are you feeling lost, confused, frustrated and bewildered with your foreign exchange transactions?

 - Feeling like you always are trading at the wrong time, or not sure at all whether you could do better?

 - Not sure how much further the Rand is likely to head, or if it is close to a reversal?